 W3 Total Cache Alternative

-An excellent alternative cache for WordPress is WP Rocket.
-This caching plugin offers a few things that W3 does not.
+An excellent alternative cache for WordPress is WP Rocket, one of the best paid caching plugins.
+WP Rocket offers a few things that W3 does not.
 You can see the full list of features and comparisons on the WP Rocket Features page.

 Summary and Conclusion

 W3 Total Cache is an excellent plugin that will help you squeeze a lot more speed from your WordPress installation.
 The basic configuration will give you some performance boost but a complete configuration can see those efforts doubled.

 Some points to keep in mind when performing performance reviews on your site

 - JPEG should be used for photos.